FreddeFrallan/Simplistic-Heap/README.md

 1. Call the <b>initHeapMemory</b> function before using any of the functionalities.

-2. Have fun with your staticly implemented malloc and free.
+2. Have fun with your staticly implemented Malloc and Free.

 For additional instructions see the <b>Demo.c</b> file.